Educational and Additional Needs at St David’s

 Small group support and the strategies used are detailed on a Provision Map which sets out staffing, timings and timescales for intervention.
 Support is organised under 5 categories:

 - Behavioural, Social and Emotional

 - Cognition and Learning

 - Communication and Interaction

-Support for additional needs is recorded in an Individual Education Plan (IEP).
-This plan is in place for up to one term and is then reviewed and replaced (if appropriate) with a new IEP.
-IEPs are clearly linked to progress and focus on small step targets (SMART targets) with measurable outcomes.
-You will be asked to contribute to the development of your child’s IEP and to sign it showing you understand and support the school’s provision for your child.
+Support for additional needs is recorded in a RAISEND (Raising Attainment In Special Educational Needs and Disability) Support Plan.
+This plan is in place for up to one term and is then reviewed and replaced (if appropriate) with a new RAISEND Support Plan.
+RAISEND Support Plans are clearly linked to progress and focus on small step targets (SMART targets) with measurable outcomes.
+You will be asked to contribute to the development of your child’s RAISEND Support Plan and to sign it showing you understand and support the school’s provision for your child.

 Measuring Your Child's Progress

 How will we measure the progress of your child in school?

 Your child’s progress is continually monitored by their class teacher through on going observations and assessments.Progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy, science and ICT.
 Following this termly assessment week each child’s targets are reviewed and new ones set which identify next steps in learning.
 The individual targets for children with additional needs are closely linked to their IEP targets.
 If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
 The levels are called ‘P levels’.
 The progress of children in the Foundation Stage is recorded on an individual profile linked to the Early Years’ Curriculum (EYFS)